-Wedding season is nearly upon and we can practically hear brides around the country scrambling to get their plans in order, so that they’re ready to go whenever the restrictions lift.
+Wedding season is nearly upon us and we can practically hear brides around the country scrambling to get their plans in order, so that they’re ready to go.

 If you’re planning a wedding and trying to cut down on a few costs, then we highly recommend that either you or a trusted member of your wedding party bake the wedding cake.

 Intimidating?
 Yes!
 A disaster waiting to happen?
 Far from it!
 This simple, foolproof recipe is all you need to achieve an effortlessly elegant, rustic, naked wedding cake.